 The Volatility Institute at NYU Shanghai, with generous support from the Finance Service Bureau Pudong and NYU Shanghai, will operate in close partnership with the Volatility Institute at the New York University Stern School of Business, which is under the direction of Nobel Laureate and volatility expert Robert Engle.
 The Volatility Institute at NYU Stern School of Business, created by Engle in March 2009, has the over-arching mission to develop and disseminate cutting-edge research on risks in global financial markets and in financial econometrics that will ultimately contribute in a meaningful way to international financial policy.

 The Volatility Institutes offer powerful research tools-Volatility Lab (V-lab) at NYU Stern Business School and VINSIGHT at NYU Shanghai, to analyze financial market risks.
-V-Lab provides real-time measurement, modeling and forecasting of financial volatility, correlations, and risk for a wide spectrum of assets.
+V-Lab provides real-time measurement, modeling and forecasting of financial volatility, correlations, and risk for a wide spectrum of assets around the globe.
 V-Lab blends together both classic models, including Engle’s award-winning ARCH model, as well as some of the latest advances proposed in financial econometrics literature.
 Its aim is to provide real-time evidence on market dynamics for researchers, regulators, and practitioners.
 The V-Lab currently runs 28,900 analyses on 6,053 data sets, producing a total of 63,766 series each day.
 VINSIGHT focuses on China financial markets.
 It provides daily volatility analyses for major stock indices and stocks across different regions, industries and types.